Asotin County profile

 Wages can vary substantially from one sector to another.

-The top eight sectors in terms of wage in 2023:
+The top eight sectors in terms of wages in 2024:

 Workforce demographics in Asotin County